Window World Reviews | Read Consumer & Contractor Opinions

 Chris – Window Installer – Illinois

-Additional Window World Review
+Additional Window World prices.

 We got a quote from Window World of St. Louis and it came with a lifetime warranty for both labor and parts.
 We decided to go with their high end windows for the larger ones and the mid level windows for the standard sizes.
 The windows seem fine in thickness, weather stripping, chambers, etc. I checked them out on the BBB and they had 3 complaints lodged against them, but all had been resolved.
 I also checked them out on the BBB nationwide and they seemed good nationally.
 At least here their installers are all contracted out, but they haved used the same guys from when they started servicing this area.